MacoskoLab/Macosko-Pipelines/tools/disco/README.md

 The username is `root` and the password is your username as it appears in `$USER`
 * R packages will be installed into /broad/macosko/$USER/R-packages
 * micromamba root is /broad/macosko/$USER/micromamba

+If podman isn't working you may have to run `srun --partition=hpcx_macosko podman system migrate`